gogent01/oop-patterns/README.md

 **Participants and interrelations**

-Visitor - declares a `visit` operation for each `ConcreteElement` type.
+- `Visitor` — declares a `visit` operation for each `ConcreteElement` type.

-ConcreteVisitor - defines all declared `visit` operations.
+- `ConcreteVisitor` — defines all declared `visit` operations.
 May store accumulative information about visited elements.

-Element (Node) - declares an `accept` operation, which takes a Visitor as an argument.
+- `Element` (Node) — declares an `accept` operation, which takes a `Visitor` as an argument.

-ConcreteElement (ConcreteNode) - defines an `accept` operation.
-Complex Elements make all their children to accept Visitor and accept it themselves.
+- `ConcreteElement` (ConcreteNode) — defines an `accept` operation.
+Complex `Elements` make all their children to `accept` a `Visitor` and `accept` it themselves.

-ObjectStructure - keeps a tree of Elements and provides an entry point for Visitors.
+- `ObjectStructure` — keeps a tree of `Elements` and provides an entry point for `Visitors`.

-Visitors may keep a cumulative state of visited Elements — which is beneficial.
-On the other side, the use of Visitor pattern comes with a problem of incapsulation violation, as Elements must have an extensive interface in order for Visitors to act on them.
+`Visitors` usually keep a cumulative state of visited `Elements` — which is beneficial.
+On the other side, the use of `Visitor` pattern comes with a problem of incapsulation violation, as `Elements` must have an extensive interface in order for `Visitors` to act on them.

 **Structure**